abhayvatsa/magic-rpc/README.md

 ## Usage

-Invoking an RPC method on your client _looks_ just like calling the function defined on your server.
+Invoking an RPC method from your client _looks_ like calling a function defined on your server.

 ```typescript